hth313/OS4/doc/partialKeys.rst

 #.
 If the function is allowed to prompt for a stack register, the
    XROM function being built becomes corrupted.

 #.
-The printer will also get confused and print the wrong function
+The printer will get confused and print the wrong function
    postfix.

 .. note::

-   The semi-merged postfix mechanism contains code that works around the problem with entered stack registers corrupting the instruction.
+   The semi-merged postfix mechanism contains code that works around the problem with entering stack registers corrupting the instruction.

 Custom prompting
 ================